mediatum/mediatum-docs-en/docs/source/introduction.rst

 Introduction
 ============

-Mediatum is an open source software product for image, document and video archiving and retrieval written in Python.
+mediaTUM is an open source software product for image, document and video archiving and retrieval written in Python.
 It was originally developed in the framework of the DFG project IntegraTUM and is continuously expanded with new functionalities as required.

 It can be used as: